aimms/documentation/cdm/impl.rst

 Conflict Resolution values
 --------------------------

 The conflict resolution identifiers are defined color parameters that are used by the `conflict resolution UI <dtd.html#merging-branches-and-resolving-conflicts>`_ to indicate particular tuples and values have conflicts in the conflict resolution page.
-Conflict resolution identifiers and the functionality for custom conflict resolution in CDM will be only be available if the pre-defined parameter :token:`cdm::EnableCustomConflictResolution` is set to 1 (default).
+Conflict resolution identifiers and the functionality for custom conflict resolution in CDM will be only be available if the pre-defined parameter ``cdm::EnableCustomConflictResolution`` is set to 1 (default).

 Value Log identifiers
 ---------------------

-The value log and value log domain identifiers are used by the CDM library to hold the collection of historic values retrieved from the CDM database when calling the function :js:func:`cdm::GetValuesLog`.
-Compared to the actual identifiers all value log identifiers hold one extra dimension, namely the :token:`cdm::rev` index, to allow these identifiers to hold the values for several revisions, as requested in the call to :js:func:`cdm::GetValuesLog`.
+The value log and value log domain identifiers are used by the CDM library to hold the collection of historic values retrieved from the CDM database when calling the function :any:`cdm::GetValuesLog`.
+Compared to the actual identifiers all value log identifiers hold one extra dimension, namely the ``cdm::rev`` index, to allow these identifiers to hold the values for several revisions, as requested in the call to :any:`cdm::GetValuesLog`.
 These identifiers are primarily intended to be used directly in the end-user UI to display the historic values of an actual value also displayed in the same end-user UI.
-Value log identifiers and the functions to retrieve the value log will only be available if the pre-defined parameter :token:`cdm::EnableValuesLog` is set to 1 (default).
+Value log identifiers and the functions to retrieve the value log will only be available if the pre-defined parameter ``cdm::EnableValuesLog`` is set to 1 (default).

 Branch Comparison identifiers
 -----------------------------

 The branch comparison identifiers are used by the CDM library to hold the identifier values of multiple branches in order to be able to compare multiple scenarios stored in branches.
-Compared to the actual identifiers all branch comparison identifiers hold one extra dimension, namely the :token:`cdm::branch` index, to allow these identifiers to hold the values for several branches.
+Compared to the actual identifiers all branch comparison identifiers hold one extra dimension, namely the ``cdm::branch`` index, to allow these identifiers to hold the values for several branches.
-Through the call :js:func:`cdm::AddBranchToCompareSnapshot` the data for a new branch can be added to the branch comparison identifiers.
-Branch comparison identifiers and the functions to retrieve to add and delete branch data to these identifiers will only be available if the pre-defined parameter :token:`cdm::EnableBranchComparison` is set to 1 (default).
+Through the call :any:`cdm::AddBranchToCompareSnapshots` the data for a new branch can be added to the branch comparison identifiers.
+Branch comparison identifiers and the functions to retrieve to add and delete branch data to these identifiers will only be available if the pre-defined parameter ``cdm::EnableBranchComparison`` is set to 1 (default).

 Data read sequence
 ==================